mauvehed/kevvy/README.md

 **kevvy** is a Discord bot with the following main functions:

 1.  **Automatic CVE Detection:** It automatically monitors chat messages for CVE (Common Vulnerabilities and Exposures) identifiers (e.g., `CVE-2023-12345`).
-When a CVE is detected, the bot fetches detailed information primarily from the [VulnCheck API](https://vulncheck.com/) (if an API key is provided).
-If VulnCheck is unavailable or doesn't return data, it falls back to the [NIST National Vulnerability Database (NVD) API v2.0](https://nvd.nist.gov/developers/vulnerabilities).
+When a CVE is detected, the bot fetches detailed information primarily from the [NIST National Vulnerability Database (NVD) API v2.0](https://nvd.nist.gov/developers/vulnerabilities). (*Note: Integration with VulnCheck as a primary source is planned for future enhancement.*)
 2.  **Direct CVE Lookup:** Users can explicitly request details for a specific CVE using the `/cve lookup` command.
 3.  **CISA KEV Monitoring:** Optionally monitors the [CISA Known Exploited Vulnerabilities (KEV) catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) and sends alerts for new entries to configured channels.

 Key features:
 *   Automatic detection of CVE IDs in messages.
 *   Direct lookup of specific CVEs via `/cve lookup`.
-*   Fetches details primarily from VulnCheck (if available), falling back to NVD.
+*   Fetches details primarily from NVD (*VulnCheck planned for future*).
 *   Displays CVSS score (v3.1/v3.0/v2.0), vector string, description, publication dates, CWEs, and reference links.
-*   Consolidates responses for messages containing multiple CVEs (max 5 embeds per message by default) to prevent spam.
+*   Consolidates responses for messages containing multiple CVEs (max 5 embeds per message by default, with delays between sends) to prevent spam.
 *   Optionally checks the CISA KEV catalog periodically and posts alerts for new entries to a designated channel (configurable per server).

 ### Built With